-- The way glass itself is coloured
+- The way glass itself is colored

 Depending on all these factors blue glass potentially transmits blue light or yellow light.
 It absorbs green and red colors effectively.
 In most cases when sunlight passes through blue glass, it transmits blue color only.

 You may have observed blue-colored windows in your room.
 They only reflect blue light to keep the rooms cool.
 This color is famous as a cool color.
 So, blue glass is widely used in windows.